NY lifts more COVID-19 rules as it hits vaccination mark

 “What does 70% mean?
 It means that we can now return to life as we know it,” Cuomo told an invitation-only crowd at the World Trade Center in Manhattan.

-Effective immediately, he said, the state is lifting rules that had limited the size of gatherings and required some types of businesses to follow cleaning protocols or take people's temperatures or screen them for recent COVID-19 symptoms.
+Effective immediately, he said, the state is lifting rules that required many types of businesses to follow cleaning protocols or take people's temperatures or screen them for recent COVID-19 symptoms.

 Some rules will remain: New Yorkers, for now, will continue to have to wear masks in schools, subways, large venues, homeless shelters, hospitals, nursing homes, jails and prisons.

-Cuomo, a Democrat, said there would be fireworks displays around the state to celebrate.
+Cuomo, a Democrat, said there would be fireworks displays around the state Tuesday.
+He said in previous days that the fireworks would commemorate the 70% threshold, but said Tuesday the fireworks are to honor essential workers.

+New York has, essentially, been at that mark for days.
+It reached 69.5% of adults vaccinated Saturday, and 69.9% on Monday.

+But Cuomo said New York would remember Tuesday, June 15 — also the birthdate of his late father, the former Gov. Mario Cuomo — as the date when New York “rose again.”

 It's unclear how many more people have to get vaccinated to reach herd immunity, which is when enough people have immunity that the virus has trouble spreading.

 It's unclear what that threshold is for the coronavirus, though many experts say it’s 70% or higher.
-Just half of all 20 million residents in New York are fully vaccinated, according to federal data as of Monday.
+Just half of all 20 million residents, of all ages, in New York are fully vaccinated, according to federal data.

+Leading medical experts have backed away from focusing on a set number for herd immunity: Dr. Anthony Fauci said in a June 4 interview that the nation's priority should be vaccinating as many people as possible “rather than trying to contort ourselves to figure out what that number is."

+Since Jan.
+1 alone, about 1.1 million people have tested positive for the coronavirus in New York, according to state data, but new infections have plummeted this spring.

-Over the past seven days, New York has been averaging around 450 new coronavirus cases a day, the lowest level since the pandemic began.
+Over the past seven days, New York has been averaging around 455 new coronavirus cases a day, the lowest recorded level since the pandemic began.
+Fewer than 620 people were hospitalized statewide.

+The pace of vaccinations has also slowed substantially.
+New York administered nearly 582,000 doses over the past seven days, down from a onetime average of 1 million doses each week.

+New York has tried to boost vaccination rates by offering a $5 million lottery scratch ticket and raffling off four-years public college scholarships.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic.